The Empath: Plot

-Kirk and Spock attempt to help McCoy but are stopped by the Vians' use of a force field.
-They can only stand by and watch as Gem attempts to absorb McCoy's wounds, though she seems afraid to take the entirety of them upon herself.
-The Vians then explain that this has all been a test for Gem as a representative of her people in this solar system.
-They have been trying to judge if Gem was willing to sacrifice her life for that of another; if she passed the test, the Vians (who have only enough time and technology to save one race from the coming supernova) would use their advanced technology to save the rest of Gem's people from the pending supernova.
+Kirk and Spock attempt to help McCoy but are stopped by a force field.
+They watch as Gem attempts to absorb McCoy's wounds, though she seems afraid to take them completely upon herself.
+The Vians explain that is a test of Gem as a representative of her people: if she is willing to sacrifice her life for that of another, the Vians, who can save only one race from the coming supernova, will choose hers.
 Gem attempts again to absorb McCoy's wounds but he pushes her away, not wanting her to die.
-Spock observes the force field reacts to resistant force, and theorizes that total calm would dissipate the field, allowing them the opportunity to overtake the Vians.
-Kirk insists to the Vians that Gem has proven her choice is to sacrifice herself, and furthermore accuses the aliens of lacking compassion.
-The Vians realize their error, and, in silence, seemingly agree that Gem has passed the test.
-They return Gem and McCoy to full health, and promise to save Gem's people.
-The Vians and Gem disappear.
+Spock observes the force field reacts to resistant force, and theorizes that total calm would dissipate the field, allowing them the opportunity to overcome the Vians.
+Kirk pleads that Gem has proven her willingness to sacrifice herself, and accuses the aliens of lacking compassion.
+The Vians, apparently in agreement, return Gem and McCoy to full health, and promise to save Gem's people.
+They and Gem disappear.

 Kirk, Spock and McCoy return to the Enterprise safely.
-After hearing the trio discussing the probability of meeting a woman like Gem, Scott comments that she must have been a "pearl of great price" and they agree.
+After hearing the trio discussing the probability of meeting a woman like Gem, Scott comments that she must have been a "pearl of great price", and they agree.

 Production

 Writing and conception

 Star Trek fan Joyce Muskat, fresh out of UC Berkeley, was working as a newspaper reporter when she wrote her first television script, "The Answerer".
 It was inspired by the 1933 science fiction novel When Worlds Collide, and also by an ancient Egyptian custom of inviting a person to speak on behalf of another who was being judged.
 Muskat was also working at a local theater, and wanted her story to be shot on a bare, surreal set, like a stage play that focused on the characters.
 Her theater employer, playwright and screenwriter Robert Fisher, liked the script and, acting as her agent, submitted it.

 Star Trek producers Gene Roddenberry, Fred Freiberger and Robert Justman all thought it had promise, but agreed there would have to be some changes.
 Muskat reworked the script based on their input.
-Freiberger, Justman and Story consultant Arthur Singer made further changes and Singer also gave the story a new title, "The Empath".
+Freiberger, Justman and story consultant Arthur Singer made further changes and Singer also gave the story a new title, "The Empath".
 Since Muskat was not a member of the Writers Guild, Star Trek would be saving money, which was becoming very tight.